konstructio/gitops-template/metaphor/README.md

 `metaphor` is an example application which serves as a demonstration space for how your applications hook into your infrastructure and tooling.

 `metaphor` is deployed to all of your environments just like your other applications will be.
 This means that when you make changes to your ci/cd, you can test it out using an application that works just like your applications do.
+More information on Metaphor [in our documentation](https://kubefirst.konstruct.io/docs/k3d/explore/metaphor).

-The cloud ([GitHub](https://docs.kubefirst.com/kubefirst/github/install.html)/[GitLab](https://docs.kubefirst.com/kubefirst/gitlab/install.html)) deployed instances of `metaphor` are available at:
+The cloud GitHub/GitLab deployed instances of `metaphor` are available at:

 | environment | url                                          |
 | ----------- | -------------------------------------------- |